Steps to Pass a Resolution

 - Tell your peers to be SMART

 Use the School Safety and Responsible Firearm Storage Fact Sheet to support your claim that secure storage reduces the risk of gun violence in schools and increases safety at home for children.
 Provide the Be SMART flier about secure storage practices to show just how simple potentially life-saving measures can be.
-As of December 2021, more than two million students nationwide attend schools with firearm storage awareness policies.
+As of December 2021, more than 8.5 million students nationwide attend schools with firearm storage awareness policies.

 Do the research and present the correct resolution